-Week/ Lecture Number Material Covered Ref/ Chapter Outcomes (Learning Objectives) 1 Mon/Jan 2 No Classes on Jan 2nd 2 Mon/Jan 9 Orientation Recap of Course Outline Team Skills Marketing in a Changing World Course Outline Notes 1 To familiarize the student with overall course objectives, define learning process for labs and communicate expectations for course participation and expose students to Team Skills requirements for the course.
-To define marketing, customer value, satisfaction and analyze marketing's role in the new 'connected' marketplace 3 Mon/Jan 16 Strategic Planning and The Marketing Process 2 Discuss how to design business portfolios and growth strategies based on the understanding of corporate strategic and marketing planning 4 Mon/Jan 23 Marketing in The Internet Age 3 To identify the forces shaping the Internet age and how marketers can react to these changes in the context of e-marketing strategies 5 Mon/Jan 30 The Marketing Environment Managing Marketing Information 4 5 To introduce the environmental forces which affect a company's ability to serve their customers.
-To explain the importance of information to the company and, how information is gathered and distributed and to outline the marketing research process 6 Mon/Feb 6 Consumer and Business Buyer Behaviour 6 To discuss individual, group and environmental factors as they apply to consumer purchase behavior.
+Week/ Lecture Number Lecture Material Covered Outcomes (Learning Objectives) 1 Mon/Jan 1 No Classes on Jan 2nd 2 Mon/Jan 8 Orientation Recap of Course Outline Outline Notes Marketing: Managing Profitable Customer Relationships To familiarize the student with overall course objectives, define learning process for labs and communicate expectations for course participation and expose students to Team Skills requirements for the course.
+To define marketing, customer value, satisfaction and analyze marketing's role in the new 'connected' marketplace 3 Mon/Jan 15 Team Skills Strategic Planning and The Marketing Process 2 Discuss how to design business portfolios and growth strategies based on the understanding of corporate strategic and marketing planning 4 Mon/Jan 22 SWOT Marketing in The Internet Age 13 To identify the forces shaping the Internet age and how marketers can react to these changes in the context of e-marketing strategies .
+5 Mon/Jan 29 The Marketing Environment Managing Marketing Information 4 5 To introduce the environmental forces which affect a company's ability to serve their customers.
+To explain the importance of information to the company and, how information is gathered and distributed and to outline the marketing research process 6 Mon/Feb 5 Consumer and Business Buyer Behaviour 6 To discuss individual, group and environmental factors as they apply to consumer purchase behavior.
 To explain the types of markets, product categories, the nature of business purchase influences and the various types of market demand

-7 Mon/Feb 13 Market Segmentation 7 To define the steps in identifying target markets, marketing segmentation and positioning and to identify the bases used for segmenting markets such as demographics and psychographics.
-8 Mon/Feb 20 Product and Services Strategy Mid Term Review 8 To explain the consumer adoption process and differentiate the segments of this process New Product Development and PLC Strategies 9 Explain how companies find and develop new products within the stages of the Product Life Cycle and to explain how marketing strategies change at different Life Cycle stages.
-9 Mon/Feb 27 Pricing Products: Pricing Considerations and Strategies 10 To identify the elements critical to effective pricing To discuss the components of pricing strategy and tactics 10 Mon/Mar 6 Mid-term Exam Ch 1-10 inclusive To be held in lecture time slot (2 hrs) 11 Mon/Mar 13 Reading Week Classes Cancelled 12 Mon/Mar 20 Marketing Channels and Supply Chain Management 11 , Discuss the role and importance of distribution, types of distribution strategies 13 Mon/Mar 27 Retail and Wholesaling 12 Examining the evolution of the retail and wholesale lines of distribution with specific focus on the BC economy 14 Mon/Apr 3 Integrated Marketing Communications: Advertising, Sales Promotion and Public Relations 13 Understanding the importance of and applying coordinated marketing efforts resulting in increased target market awareness and purchase
+7 Mon/Feb 12 Market Segmentation 7 To define the steps in identifying target markets, marketing segmentation and positioning and to identify the bases used for segmenting markets such as demographics and psychographics.
+8 Mon/Feb 19 Product and Services Strategy Mid Term Review 8 To explain the consumer adoption process and differentiate the segments of this process New Product Development and PLC Strategies 9 Explain how companies find and develop new products within the stages of the Product Life Cycle and to explain how marketing strategies change at different Life Cycle stages.
+9 Mon/Feb 26 Pricing Products: Pricing Considerations and Strategies 10 To identify the elements critical to effective pricing To discuss the components of pricing strategy and tactics 10 Mon/Mar 5 Mid-term Exam To be held in lecture time slot (2 hrs) 11 Mon/Mar 12 Reading Week/Spring Break Classes Cancelled 12 Mon/Mar 19 Marketing Channels and Supply Chain Management 11 Discuss the role and importance of distribution, types of distribution strategies 13 Mon/Mar 26 Retail and wholesaling 11 Examining the evolution of the retail and wholesale lines of distribution with specific focus on the BC economy 14 Mon/Apr 2 Integrated Marketing Communications: Advertising, Sales Promotion and Public Relations 12 Understanding the importance of and applying coordinated marketing efforts resulting in increased target market awareness and purchase